vitorbeltrao/fraud-detection/README.md

 * **functions**: Inside this folder are the model's training and inference codes.
 Everything related to Python codes, containerization with Docker, virtual environments and lambda functions is inside this folder.

 * **inference_system**: Inside this folder, we have the entire infrastructure as code of the pipeline inference stage, which you can see in the architecture image.
 This file is responsible for creating all instances in AWS for this inference step.

+* **model_data_drift_system**: Inside this folder, we have the entire infrastructure as code of the pipeline inference stage, which you can see in the architecture image.
+This file is responsible for creating all instances in AWS for this model and data drift step.

 * **monitoring_system**: Inside this folder we have the entire infrastructure as code for system monitoring of lambda functions, which you can see in the architecture image.
 This file is responsible for creating all instances in AWS for this system monitoring step.